kuiper2000/tropical-dynamics/_sources/Climate_Change/CC.md

 ## Zeroth Order Assumption: WTG
-In the tropics, the moist adiabat dominates the vertical profile of saturated MSE regardless
+In the tropics, the moist adiabat dominates the vertical profile of saturated MSE regardless over land or ocean.
+Thus, for regions above the cloud base, they all share the same MSE profile.
+(Green curves in {numref}`FIG11-1`)

 ```{figure} ../tropical-dynamics-figures/OGorman.png